Bira/octopus-carnival/_posts/2023-06-10-hells-rebels-3-part-2.md

 - Next is **Galtan Squash**, which looks like a severed head but is just a carved pumpkin full of extremely spicy red soup.
 This is a straight-up Fortitude save/**HT** roll to endure the spice.
-Failing bad enough leaves your face swollen and penalizes your talky rolls for the rest of the feast!
+A bad enough failure leaves your face swollen and penalizes your talky rolls for the rest of the feast!
   I'd probably let it be modified by **Resistant to Poison** and other advantages that include it.

 - Then you get the **Unseen Feast**, meat pies made from the flesh of an invisible stalker.
 I'm pretty sure invisible stalkers are sapient, which makes this the most horrific dish of the lot.
 It's quite possible some PCs will refuse to eat this one on moral grounds.
 Those who decide to forge ahead need to be fast and perceptive.
-The meat is invisible and they have to eat it before it turns visible and loses its flavor.
+They have to eat the invisible meat before it turns visible and loses its flavor.
 PCs who can see invisibility can pass this one automatically, though it's considered crass to cast a spell for it while on the table.
 Others must succeed at a difficult **Perception** check, which I guess I would modify for **Acute Smell/Taste**.

 - Finally, you get **Sweefats With Honey Sauce** for dessert.
 Sweetfats are candied spiders - this is an Underdark dish.
 The most difficult thing here is